Hanging in the paint room, this horse was carved in a 50 year-

 This is a mixed medium carving with the wolf standing on real rocks; tips of moss depicting trees on the mountain and acrylic medium used for the river and snow.
 The moon is a parabolic mirror.

-A small relief carving of a cougar carved in a yew wood burl, which is very hard - it felt like I was carving cement.
-The original colour, a deep burgundy, turned to a warm brown as it dried.
+A small relief carving of a cougar carved in a yew wood burl, which is very hard -

 A 4” grizzly bear carved in relief in an 11” spruce burl.
 The bear is walking across a large rock inset into the wood.
 The young couple who purchased it during the Powell River Studio Tour love it!